-- They attend a designated campus in the participating states (currently Indiana and New Mexico) and pursue their preparation in school districts partnering with those campuses.
+- They attend a designated campus in the participating states (currently Indiana) and pursue their preparation in school districts partnering with those campuses.

 - Fellows commit to serve for three years in approved school or district leadership positions within their states.

 - The Fellowship program will provide specialized preparation in areas such as leadership, finance, human resources, organizational change—all focusing on education.

 - The program will require 13 to 15 months of full-time study, depending on the institution—two summers and an academic year.